It all started with a creative funk,

 Just as she was preparing to pitch to investors, Covid hit.
 The pandemic massively opened minds to the feasibility and benefits of remote work.
 Alicia raised her investment, hired a team during lockdown, and launched FLOWN just as the Covid restrictions eased.

 Having validated the need to help people achieve deep work, Alicia devised a model to make deep work accessible to many, and embedded into the way we work and think.
-Her idea was to provide a range of software tools for getting into the perfect mental state for deep work.
+Her idea was to provide a platform that scaled the delivery of focus and flow, so anyone could work in a way that was optimized for their well-being.
 That's FLOWN!